fennel-ai/client/docs/pages/monitoring/prometheus.md

 ---
-title: Monitoring & Alerting
+title: Prometheus
-order: 3
+order: 1
 status: 'published'
 ---

-# Monitoring & Alerting
+# Prometheus Metrics

 For monitoring/alerting, Fennel exposes all relevant metrics behind a Prometheus endpoint.
-You can point Grafana, Datadog, or any other metric system that speaks the Prometheus protocol towards this endpoint.
+You can point [Grafana](/monitoring/prometheus), [New Relic](/monitoring/newrelic), or any other metric system that speaks the Prometheus protocol towards this endpoint.
 Once your metric system is connected to Fennel's Prometheus endpoint, you can seamlessly use your existing monitoring/alerting stack.

 The following metrics are exposed via the Prometheus endpoint: